dstrekelj/algebra-front-end-developer-course-workbook/README.md

 Course materials for my take on Algebra's "Front End Developer" course.

-> Are you a student?
-Do you want to contribute your solution?
+> Do you want to contribute?
 Read the [contribution guidelines](GUIDELINES.md) to find out how!

 ---

 # Hall of Fame

 These are notable contributors to the repository.
 Bronze is 10-20 commits, Silver is 20-30 commits, Gold is 30-40 commits, Platinum is 40-50 commits, UNICORN is over 50 commits.
 Want to see your name on the leaderboard?
-Try contributing by submitting solutions and fixing known issues.
+Try contributing by submitting new content and fixing known issues.

 --------
 ![foosball82](https://img.shields.io/badge/@foosball82-UNICORN-FF007F.svg)